-The members of the Audit Committee were Hanna-Maria Heikkinen (Chair), Kaj Blomster and Marte Kopperstad until 21 February 2022.
-As from 1 April 2022 the members of the Audit Committee were Minna Martikainen (Chair), Kaj Blomster and Ola Littorin.
+The members of the Audit Committee were Minna Martikainen (Chair), Kaj Blomster and Ola Littorin until 1 March 2023.
+As from 1 March 2023 the members of the Audit Committee were Minna Martikainen (Chair), Ilkka Salonen, Kaj Blomster and Ola Littorin.
+As from 9 June 2023 the members of the Audit Committee were Ilkka Salonen (Chair), Minna Martikainen, Kaj Blomster and Ola Littorin.
+As from 4 September 2023 the members of the Audit Committee were Ilkka Salonen (Chair), Kaj Blomster and Ola Littorin.